Operation Crossbow (film): Production

-William Douglas-Home, brother of Sir Alec Douglas-Home, wrote an early draft of the screenplay.
+William Douglas-Home, brother of Alec Douglas-Home, wrote an early draft of the screenplay.
 Sophia Loren and George Peppard were cast early on.

 To help increase box office receipts, Sophia Loren appears, courtesy of her husband and producer of the film Carlo Ponti.
 Despite getting lead billing, she has only a modest role, in the hotel sequence.
 She plays the Italian wife of engineer Erik van Ostamgen, a dead man whose identity has been appropriated by Curtis, Peppard's character.
 To help her, he forges the signature of her dead husband on a legal document, but she later is killed to maintain secrecy.

 Peppard was chosen for his role because of contract difficulties.
 MGM held his contract and insisted on him being in this film before he gained his release.
 He signed a new agreement with MGM for which Crossbow was the first, one film a year for three years.

 Filming began July 1964.
 Peppard said, "Mikey Anderson is one of those gifted directors who let you play it your own way and only when you see your own rushes do you realise you've been doing it his way all along".